Mature Masculine

 Wishful Thinking Disguised as Intuition

-• False version: Believing something because you want it to be true.
+• False version: Believing something because we want it to be true.

 • True intuition: Sensing something that may be uncomfortable or unwanted.